Air Canada Flight 797: Notable passengers

 Canadian folk singer Stan Rogers, 33, was killed by smoke inhalation.
-Rogers was known for songs such as "Northwest Passage", "The Mary Ellen Carter" and "Barrett's Privateers."
+Rogers was known for songs such as "Northwest Passage", "The Mary Ellen Carter", and "Barrett's Privateers".
 He was returning home after attending the Kerrville Folk Festival in Texas.

-Curtis Mathes Jr., the Chairman of the Board and public face of the Curtis Mathes Corporation, a maker of high-end home electronics was also killed in this incident.
+George Curtis Mathes Jr., the chairman of the board and public face of the Curtis Mathes Corporation, a maker of high-end home electronics, was also killed in the incident.